andrew/ultimate-awesome/README.md

 - [awesome-ast](https://github.com/cowchimp/awesome-ast) -  A curated list of awesome AST resources.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [awesome-self-driving-cars](https://github.com/philbort/awesome-self-driving-cars) - An awesome list of self-driving cars.
-- [Awesome-Reasoning-Foundation-Models](https://github.com/reasoning-survey/Awesome-Reasoning-Foundation-Models) - ✨✨Latest Papers and Benchmarks in Reasoning with Foundation Models.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-folding](https://github.com/lurk-lab/awesome-folding) - A curated list of zero-knowledge folding schemes.